- 1 kg medium eggplants (about 3), cut crosswise into 1 cm thick rounds

 - Toss eggplant with 2 teaspoons salt in a colander set over a bowl, then let drain 30 minutes.

-- While eggplant drains, cut an X in bottom of each tomato with a sharp paring knife and blanch tomatoes together in a 4 liter pot of boiling water for 1 minute.
+- While eggplant drains, cut an X in bottom of each tomato with a sharp paring knife and blanch tomatoes together for 1 minute.

 - Transfer tomatoes with a slotted spoon to a cutting board and, when cool enough to handle, peel off skin, beginning from scored end, with paring knife.